Roberto Órdenes

 Roberto Daniel Órdenes Contreras (born 5 January 1981) is a Chilean former footballer who played as midfielder.

 Club career

 Órdenes was champion with the Unión Española in the Torneo Apertura 2005, where he starred in the great campaign in the red team.

 After abruptly leaving the club's preseason Ñublense of Chillan for allegedly calling a club of Israel, after days reappeared wearing the colors in Unión Española.

-O'Higgins

 Órdenes won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 15 of 18 matches.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 International career

 Órdenes was part of Chile U20 team argued that the 2001 FIFA World Youth Championship in 2001.